 Student Ethics Essay Award

-- one student registration to ASHA Annual Convention (first place winner only)
+- one student registration to ASHA Convention (first place winner only);

-- invitations to the NSSLHA Luncheon and Awards Ceremony during the ASHA Annual Convention in November
+- invitations to the NSSLHA Luncheon and Awards Ceremony during the ASHA Convention in November

 Winners and their essays are recognized

-- Individuals must be enrolled part time or full time during the 2012–2013 academic year in an undergraduate or graduate-level CSD program.
+- The individual must be enrolled part time or full time during the 2013–2014 academic year.

 - Essay Format

 - 1,200 words or less, excluding title and any references (essays exceeding the 1,200-word limit will be disqualified)

 - Standard format, including title, introduction, body, and summary/conclusion

 - Microsoft Word, 12-point font, double-spaced, on 8½" x 11" white paper